edgedb/easy-edgedb/chapter4/index.md

   { # Now just choose the properties we want
     clock,
     hour,
-    awake,
+    sleep_state,
     double_hour := <int16>.hour * 2
   };
 ```

-Now the output is more meaningful to us: `{default::Time {clock: '22:44:10', hour: '22', awake: 'awake', double_hour: 44}}` We know the clock and the hour, we can see that vampires are awake, and even make a computed property from the object we just entered.
+Now the output is more meaningful to us: `{default::Time {clock: '22:44:10', hour: '22', sleep_state: 'awake', double_hour: 44}}` We know the clock and the hour, we can see that vampires are awake, and even make a computed property from the object we just entered.

 [Here is all our code so far up to Chapter 4.](code.md)